 Johnson//Becker filed a lawsuit on behalf of Wade Mullen of Pennsylvania against Bodum USA, Inc., the manufacturer of the Bodum + Starbucks Recycled Coffee Presses.
 The lawsuit alleges that Bodum USA, Inc. is liable for Mullen’s significant injuries as a result of the defective coffee press.

-Questions about a Bodum + Starbucks French Press Lawsuit?
-Contact a Johnson//Becker lawyer today for a free case review.
+Questions About a Bodum + Starbucks French Press Lawsuit?
+Contact a Johnson//Becker Lawyer for a Free Case Review.

 If you or a loved one has been injured by a defective Bodum + Starbucks coffee press, you may want to speak with the lawyers at Johnson//Becker.
 We are actively filing new product liability lawsuits across the country.